 The General Education required of all students at FMU is designed to give students an introduction to the broad areas of knowledge essential to a successful life and career.The General Education program includes choices in the humanities, social sciences, laboratory sciences and basic communications.
 You can take these classes on campus at Francis Marion or you can transfer credit from an approved college or university to satisfy these requirements.

-Upon acceptance into the RN to BSN track, learners must provide documentation of the following onto our online documentation system, CastleBranch:
+Upon acceptance into the RN to BSN program, learners must provide documentation of the following onto our online documentation system from CastleBranch:

 - Satisfactory criminal background check and drug screen